jakedowns/LeiaLumePad_WebGLSDK/README.md

-# Leia Inc. Lume Pad / RED Hydrogen One WebGL SDK Demo
+# Leia Inc. WebGL SDK Demo

+for Lume Pad / RED Hydrogen One

 Disclaimer: I do not own or claim to own any rights to this software.
 I am simply uploading it so that it might be easier for other devs like my self to discover and work with it.